IXOPAY Review

 Cons

 - Limited public pricing transparency.
 IXOPAY now offers Starter and Growth tiers alongside the Enterprise plan, but specific pricing is still custom negotiated.
-Compare that to NOWPayments showing 0.5-1% on their website or Solidgate publishing 0.3-0.8%.
+Compare that to NOWPayments publishing 0.5-1% and Corefy 0.2-0.7%.
 Smaller operators without competitive intelligence get worse deals because they lack benchmarks.

-- No named iGaming clients anywhere.
-IXOPAY references 'enterprise' clients generically but names no casinos, sportsbooks or gambling platforms.
-Nuvei names Bet365, DraftKings and FanDuel.
+- No named iGaming clients.
+IXOPAY has 700+ customers total and names Papaya Gaming (mobile gaming, tokenization) as a case study, but no casinos, sportsbooks or gambling platforms are publicly listed.
+Nuvei names DraftKings, FanDuel and BetMGM.
 Paysafe names 888 and PokerStars.
 Trustly names Unibet and Betsson.
-When evaluating an iGaming payment partner, reference calls with gambling operators are important, and IXOPAY can't visibly provide those.
+When evaluating an iGaming payment partner, reference calls with gambling operators matter, and IXOPAY can't visibly provide those.

 - Rule-based routing without AI optimization.
 You define the rules manually: route by geography, card BIN, amount, risk score.
 The system executes what you configure.
 It doesn't learn from transaction patterns or automatically optimize for approval rates.
 Nuvei has AI-based routing.
 Finera has AI smart routing.
 Even Corefy has AI risk assessment.
 IXOPAY's Congrify acquisition brings analytics but the routing engine itself remains rule-based.